itamarst/eliot/docs/source/generating/actions.rst

          # do some stuff...
          action.finish()

-Don't log within an action's context after it has been finished:
+You shouldn't log within an action's context after it has been finished:

 .. code-block:: python